- About the Program

-The internship experience is a vital component in the overall training of students in the Public Health Department at Eastern Illinois University.
+The internship experience is a vital component in the overall training of students in the Public Health and Nutrition Department at Eastern Illinois University.
 The internship is designed to provide the student with professional work experiences.
 Internships assist the student in applying knowledge and competencies obtained in the classroom while acquiring practical skills needed to function as a professional in the health field.
 It is also meant to be a time of service to the cooperating agency.

 The 8 credit, 320 clock hour internship experience takes place in agencies that employ health education and health promotion specialists such as public health departments, voluntary health agencies, hospitals or clinics, agencies that offer corporate wellness programs, disaster preparedness and emergency management agencies, and/or mental health and rehabilitation facilities.
-The internship should provide opportunities to gain experiences in one or more of the Seven Areas of Responsibilities of Health Educators (assessing needs; planning, implementing, evaluating and managing health education programs; serving as a health education resource person; advocating for health).
+The internship should provide opportunities to gain experiences in one or more of the Eight Areas of Responsibilities of Health Educators (assessing needs; planning, implementing, evaluating and managing health education programs; serving as a health education resource person; advocating for health).
 See: National Commission for Health Education Credentialing.

 Provide the student with practical experiences in health-related, safety, and emergency management settings under appropriate supervision by competent personnel.